developwithishfaq/easy-translator/README.md

 Easily integrate translation features into your Android projects with the Easy Translation library.
 This Kotlin-based library simplifies the translation process, allowing developers to seamlessly add multilingual support to their apps.

+**Support All Languages Translation Available On Google Translator**

 ## Features

 - **Simple API**: Just call the library and provide the text you want to translate, along with the source and target languages.